rhiannonevans/Wafer-Scale-Laser-Integration/README.md

 # Wafer-Scale-Laser-Integration
+Intended for use with measurement .cvs of the following types and expected data:
+- Optical Spectrum Analysis (OSA): 1+ Sweeps, for each we record a single temperature and current, an array of input wavelengths (swept over) and associated optical power output
+- Power-Current-Voltage (LIV)
+- Wavelength Meter (WLM): Identical to LIV, with the addition of wavelength and temperature readings for each datapoint.

-The scripts here are used for data analysis for on-chip laser measurements with the following primary functionality:
+The scripts here are used for data analysis for on-chip laser characterization with the following primary functionality:
-- extract different kinds of data (OSA, LIV, benchtop, etc) in csv files and save in .mat with certain plots
-- analyze multiple OSA data
+- extract and organize data from the Scylla station in Lab 4060 (LC group)
-- analyze multiple LIV and wavelength meter data
+- Visualize and save data for each measurement
-- compare between benchtop and on-chip laser measurements

-# USER INFO

-For producing data plots from wavelength metre [LIV (+ Wavelength)] and OSA from CSV.
-Capable of processing files individually and producing comparison plots for multiple files.
+- Use the extracted data of multiple devices to compare performance.

+The system is automated, once the beginning prompts are completed the program will process as many files as you give it with no further user input.

-## FILE NAME FORMAT:
+# FILE NAME FORMAT:
 Starred items (*) are required, the rest are recommended.<br><br>
 (item = example)<br>